 To have an autosomal recessive disorder, you inherit two mutated genes, one from each parent.
 These disorders are usually passed on by two carriers.
 Their health is rarely affected, but they have one mutated gene (recessive gene) and one normal gene (dominant gene) for the condition.
 Two carriers have a 25 percent chance of having an unaffected child with two normal genes (left), a 50 percent chance of having an unaffected child who also is a carrier (middle), and a 25 percent chance of having an affected child with two recessive genes (right).

-You may be at increased risk of Wilson's disease if your parents or siblings have been diagnosed with the condition.
+You can be at increased risk of Wilson's disease if your parents or siblings have the condition.
 Ask your doctor whether you should undergo genetic testing to find out if you have Wilson's disease.
 Diagnosing the condition as early as possible dramatically increases the chances of successful treatment.

 - Scarring of the liver (cirrhosis).
-As liver cells try to make repairs to damage done by excess copper, scar tissue forms in the liver.
-The scar tissue makes it more difficult for the liver to function.
+As liver cells try to make repairs to damage done by excess copper, scar tissue forms in the liver, making it more difficult for the liver to function.

 - Liver failure.
-Liver failure can occur suddenly (acute liver failure), or it can develop slowly over many years.
-If liver failure progresses, a liver transplant may be a treatment option.
+This can occur suddenly (acute liver failure), or it can develop slowly over years.
+A liver transplant might be a treatment option.

 - Persistent neurological problems.
-Neurological problems usually improve with treatment for Wilson's disease.
-However, some people may experience persistent neurological difficulty despite treatment.
+Tremors, involuntary muscle movements, clumsy gait and speech difficulties usually improve with treatment for Wilson's disease.
+However, some people have persistent neurological difficulty despite treatment.

 - Psychological problems.
-These problems may include personality changes, depression, bipolar disorder or psychosis.
+These might include personality changes, depression, irritability, bipolar disorder or psychosis.

 |Normal liver vs. liver cirrhosis|